nguyenvukhang/kitty2/docs/color-stack.rst

 ================================= =============================================== ===============================

-In this table the third column shows what effect setting the color to *dynamic* has in kitty and many other terminal emulators.
+In this table the third column shows what effect setting the color to *dynamic* has in alatty and many other terminal emulators.
 It is advisory only, terminal emulators may not support dynamic colors for these or they may have other effects.
 Setting the ANSI color table colors to dynamic is not allowed.